Peru

 How NatureSpy Are Supporting

-NatureSpy has loaned IIECCO 15 Browning Recon Force trail cameras and will provide the project with technical camera assistance where needed.
-This model of camera produces clear videos and photos, so it's a great camera for observing bear behaviours.
+NatureSpy has loaned IIECCO Browning Recon Force, NatureSpy Helarctos Solar and NatureSpy Ursus trail cameras and will provide the project with technical camera assistance where needed.
+These models of camera produce clear videos and photos in extreme environments, so they are great choices for observing bear behaviours.

 Boosting the number of cameras on the ground means that IIECCO can expand their survey efforts, enabling the team to collect a robust dataset for an occupancy analysis of Andean bears in Calipuy National Reserve.
 This is vital information to inform actions in the Peruvian Andean Bear National Conservation Plan.